papinet/papiNet-API/2.0.0/purchase-order.md

 }
 ```

-If the _customer_ is not satisfied with the rejection from the _seller_, he should probably call the _seller_ by phone.
+If the _customer_ is not satisfied with the rejection from the _supplier_, he should probably call the _supplier_ by phone.

 ### Scenario G: Purchase Order with 3 Lines, 1 Quantity Change on the 2nd Line Rejected, and 2 Changes (Delivery Date-Time and Ship-To) on the 3rd Line Confirmed